-This section 4.55(2) application seeks Council approval for the modification of DA 342/2002 to extend the lifetime of the approved operation of the quarry and concrete batching plant at the site.
+The section 4.55(2) application seeks Council approval for the modification of DA 342/2002 to extend approval for the operation of the quarry and concrete batching plant at the site.

-The application also seeks approval to the continued operation of both activities for an additional 20 years, to January 2044.
-The development application does not propose any significant alterations to the operation of the site beyond the extension of the operational lifetime of the guarry and concrete batching plant.
+The application also seeks approval to the continued operation of both activities to January 2044.
+The development application does not propose any significant alterations to the operation of the site beyond the extension of the operational lifetime of the quarry and concrete batching plant.
 Under the proposal the disturbance footprint of both activities would remain unchanged along with the intensity of the site's operation.